logandsg/logandsg/README.md

 My restlessness led me to obtain working experience in various fields.
 And when I say various , I mean it.
 I went from working in wharehouses, hotels, clothing stores to planning events and managing Erasmus+ Projects.
 I have worked in pretty much all sectors possible and I am proud of it, because it made me the person I am today, and gave the knowledge and experience I have.
-So I believe that I am a perfect fit for any company that is about to hire me, Just do it and you will see
+So I believe that I am a perfect fit for any company that is about to hire me, Just do it and you will see :wink:

 Programs and tools: